EasyG0ing1/GraalVM_Headless_Native_Image_Template/README.md

 To use the template, or even to test it, follow these steps:

+Make sure your build environment is setup correctly.
+[Go here](#build-environment-setup) for info
 1) Create a new project based on the template.
 In the new project window, Select the template, then give the project a name (like TemplateTest).
 2) Do a global search and replace (`Shift-Alt-R`) for `${PROJCT_NAME}` and replace it with the project name (TemplateTest), click on `Replace All`.
 Your search dialogue should look similar to this where `In Project` is set as the scope.